awslabs/aws-icons-for-plantuml/scripts/README.md

 If you use Visual Studio Code, `.vscode\tasks.json` has tasks defined for running "PlantUML picoweb 8080" (using `ALLOWLIST`), "http.server 8000", and "http.server CORS 8000".

 ## Build Notes

+### Release 23.0-2026.01.30

+This release switched to using `plantuml-mit-1.2026.2.jar` which had no noticeable changes and Pillow 12.1.1 which generated visually similar category images, but different bytes in .png files and base64 encoding in .puml files.

 ### Release 22.0-2025.07.31